 - “Pursuing Initiatives to Enhance Civil Justice in Hawai‘i.”
 Hawai‘i Bar Journal, 17 Hawai‘i B.J.
 12 (June 2013).

-- Board Member, ACLU Northern California, Mid-Peninsula Chapter
+- Board Member, ACLU of Northern California, Alameda County Paul Robeson Chapter

 - CALI Award for Implicit Bias and the Law, William S. Richardson School of Law, University of Hawai‘i at Mānoa (2013)